AriFordsham/GHCWiki/typeable.md

 ### What can we do without kind equalities ?

-- Make `ifArrow` and other destructors primitive
+Before kind equalities are available, we can still offer decomposition, by making `ifArrow` and other destructors primitive; i.e. part of the TCB.

 ### Trusted computing base